Degree, Minors and Certificates Offered

 Students must complete 18 credit hours of graduate course work:

-A maximum of 6 credit hours may be applied to the Museum Studies Certificate and to another degree, pursued concurrently, subject to approval from the director of the certificate program, the director of the concurrent graduate program, and the office of graduate education.
+A maximum of 6 credit hours may be applied to the Museum Studies Certificate and to another degree, pursued concurrently, subject to approval from the director of the certificate program, the director of the concurrent graduate program, and Graduate Division.
 Internships are usually undertaken with local museums and related institutions or organizations and under the direction of a supervisor qualified to direct independent work in a museum related project.
 The program concludes with a formal colloquium presentation.
-For more information, see manoa.hawaii.edu/amst/museum-studies/about-museum-studies/.
+For more information, see manoa.hawaii.edu/amst/museum-studies/.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.